ImperialSpaceSociety/picotracker-Lora/README.md

 * Store Tracker data and meta data showing gateway information
 * Forward tracking data to HabHub
 * Possibly send data back to tracker
+The bridge can be found in a seperate repo: [link](https://github.com/ImperialSpaceSociety/ttnhabbridge)

 ### Launch Gateway